JoshuaTheMiller/Learning-JSON-Schema-And-YAML/README.md

 yarn run start
 ```

+## Current thought

+Either I wrote my schema poorly, I'm using AJV wrong, or both as my error outputs are horrendous...
+I feel like it has something to do with the combination of using `oneOf` in my communities property, as well as the `const` property of `type` for the items within the communities array.
+More to come...

 ## Notes

 * json-schema doesn't support merging of schemas, which would help reduce duplicate schema definition (allOf does not satisfy object inheritance or composition).